 To evaluate the impacts of privatization of land use rights on grassland quality, we build a comprehensive dataset that includes detailed measurements of the privatization of land use rights, grassland quality measured by NDVI, and socioeconomic characteristics at the village level.
-The dataset covers 162 villages in 5 major pastoral provinces (i.e., Xinjiang, Tibet, Qinghai, Gansu, Ningxia, and Inner Mongolia) in China from 1981 to 2019.
-The grassland quality is commonly measured by NDVI, which was constructed based on infrared and near-infrared channel remote sensing images and has been widely used as an indicator of vegetation coverage (e.g., Peters et al. 2002; Zhumanova et al. 2018).
-As grassland ecosystems have relatively simple ecological structures, NDVI is commonly used to measure grassland quality (e.g. Piao et al. 2006; Liu et al. 2019; Hou et al. 2021).
-Existing literature also shows that NDVI could be used to predict ecological functions, such as habitat quality (Weber, Schaepman-Strub, and Ecker 2018), annual net primary productivity (NPP) (Rasmussen 1998), ecosystem functional types (Paruelo, Jobbágy, and Sala 2001), and biozones (Soriano and Paruelo 1992).
+The dataset covers 162 villages in five major pastoral provinces (i.e., Xinjiang, Tibet, Qinghai, Gansu, Ningxia, and Inner Mongolia) in China from 1981 to 2019.
+The grassland quality is commonly measured by NDVI, which was constructed based on infrared and near-infrared channel remote sensing images and has been widely used as an indicator of vegetation coverage (e.g., Peters et al., 2002; Zhumanova et al., 2018).
+As grassland ecosystems have relatively simple ecological structures, NDVI is commonly used to measure grassland quality (e.g., Hou et al., 2021; Liu et al., 2019; Piao et al., 2006).
+Existing literature also shows that NDVI could be used to predict ecological functions, such as habitat quality (Weber et al., 2018), annual net primary productivity (NPP) (Rasmussen, 1998), ecosystem functional types (Paruelo et al., 2001), and biozones (Soriano & Paruelo, 1992).

-The NDVI data for the period 1981-1999 was recorded at a spatial resolution of 8x8 km, which was acquired from the GIMMS (Global Inventory Modeling and Mapping Studies) product from NASA (National Aeronautics and Space Administration).
-For the period 2000-2019, the NDVI data was recorded at a spatial resolution of 1x1 km and was acquired from the MOD13A3 product from NASA Earth data.
+The NDVI data for the period 1981-1999 were recorded at a spatial resolution of $8 \times 8 \text{ km}^2$, which was acquired from the GIMMS (Global Inventory Modeling and Mapping Studies) product from NASA (National Aeronautics and Space Administration).
+For the period 2000-2019, the NDVI data were recorded at a spatial resolution of $1 \times 1 \text{ km}^2$ and were acquired from the MOD13A3 product from NASA Earth data.
 More detailed information about the GIMMS and MOD13A3 dataset products can be found in Tucker et al. (2005) and Didan (2010), respectively.
 We measure the grassland quality by calculating the NDVI for each village using the spatial NDVI data as well as the recorded GPS coordinates of the village.
-The time trend of NDVI in each province is presented in Figure A1 in Appendix A, which shows that there are substantial spatial and temporal variations in the NDVI baseline, while there is no obvious divergence in the grassland quality trends over the years.
+The time trend of NDVI in each province is presented in Figure S1 in Appendix A, which shows that there are substantial spatial and temporal variations in the NDVI measurements during our study window in the region.
+Note that each province has a different NDVI baseline, although there is no obvious divergence in the grassland quality trends over the years.